THE CREATING A MOTIVATING work ENVIRONMENT SUMMIT

 Of course, motivation is much more difficult to manage.
 In fact, motivation itself is a more complex idea than just getting people to act.

 First, there are different types of motivation.
 And managers, leaders, coaches, et. al. can uniquely affect those different motivations.
 A manager might decide to inspire the team with a competition… but does it yield the outcomes she expected?
-Or, a leader may inspire a team to act— but it isn’t because of a shared purpose, but rather fear.
-Alternatively, a coach might engage a client in a way that facilitates a passion for the work one does while aligning to the organizational objectives.
+Or, a leader may inspire a team to act, but it isn’t because of a shared purpose, but rather fear.
+Alternatively, a coach might engage a client in a way that facilitates a passion for the work one does while aligning with the organizational objectives.

 The trick is to know what can be done, the implications that might occur based on those actions, and to then be intentional about what to do.
 That’s what this summit is all about.